alexford/twilito/README.md

 [![Build Status](https://travis-ci.org/alexford/twilito.svg?branch=master)](https://travis-ci.org/alexford/twilito)

-A tiny, zero dependency helper for sending text messages with Twilio
+A tiny, zero dependency helper for sending text messages with Twilio.
+Just enough of a wrapper to abstract away Twilio's REST API for sending messages, without *anything* else.

 ## Why

-Twilio's full on Ruby library does a lot, and has a large memory footprint—too large for just sending an SMS.
-It's also more difficult to mock and verify than I'd like for a simple task like sending an individual SMS.
+Twilio's [full Ruby library](https://github.com/twilio/twilio-ruby) full Ruby library does a *lot*, and has a large memory footprint to go with it—too large for just sending a message.
+It's also more difficult to mock and verify in tests than I'd like.

-Using Twilio's REST API directly is fine, but can be cumbersome.
+Using [Twilio's REST API](https://www.twilio.com/docs/usage/api) directly is fine, but can be cumbersome.

-Twilito is just enough of a wrapper to abstract away the REST API without loading the rest of the Twilio ecosystem.
+You should consider using Twilito if the only thing you need to do is send text messages and you don't want to worry about making HTTP requests to Twilio yourself.

+If you use more of Twilio, consider [twilio-ruby](https://github.com/twilio/twilio-ruby) or interact with the REST API in another way.

 ## Usage